Selium98/Degenix/wp-content/plugins/addons-for-elementor/readme.txt

+= 3.0.0 =
+* Added - Options to turn off/on title and taxonomy terms displayed on posts grid thumbnail
+* Added - Options to turn off/on title and taxonomy terms displayed on posts carousel thumbnail
+* Added - Open in new window option for post links in posts carousel and posts grid
+* Added - Ability to add read more link for the posts carousel and posts grid
+* Added - Styling for read more link for the posts carousel
+* Fixed - The posts carousel item element would populate wrong style classes
+* Fixed - The WP filters/hooks in posts carousel received page id as post id

 = 2.9.9 =
 * Fixed - The posts carousel and posts grid can cause error when the taxonomy terms are missing.